StuntsPT/4Pipe4/README.md

 * Reporter.py - Module for generating putative SNP reports;
 * SNPgrabber.py - Module for organizing SNP information;
 * SSRfinder.py - Module for finding SSRs;
-* Templates/Report.html - Template for report "front page"
+* Templates/Report.html - Template for report "front page";
+* Testdata/4Pipe4_test.sff - Test data file;
+* Testdata/README.md - Documentation on the test data;

 As time progresses and 4Pipe4 sees new development, this list will be updated.